This note sits alongside my Presuppositions and My Method of Simple Study.

 Jesus Christ alone redeems you.

-Your role is simple: yield and trust.
+Your role (and mine) is simple: yield and trust.

 In truth, almost every promise of God comes with conditions.